-- 3.1.1 Cluster and conservation development and other configurations that respect natural topography will be encouraged. - (a) Multi-lot subdivisions shall comply with the provisions for cluster and conservation subdivision and development under the County's Land Use Bylaw. - (b) Residential development will be cognizant of the need to preserve resource extraction, recreation, historical, and archaeological features.
-It is the County's policy that the effect a residential development may have on the environment will be an important consideration in dealing with residential subdivision and development proposals and Land Use Bylaw amendments. - 3.1.2 Subdivision and development proposals should plan for mixed land-use patterns characterized by compatible residential and non-residential land uses located in close proximity to one another. - (a) Mixed land-use patterns should incorporate safe, convenient, accessible, and attractive design features to promote active living and social interaction.
+- 3.1.1 Where a multi-lot subdivision is proposed within an area that is characterized as containing:. - (a) Wetlands; - (b) Historical Resources; or - (c) Environmentally Significant Areas. - (d) The proponent shall be required to demonstrate how the development has been designed to avoid these features.
+Where complete avoidance is not possible, the proponent must make reasonable efforts to mitigate disturbance and ensure that provincial approvals have been received prior to proceeding with any ground disturbance. - 3.1.2 Subdivision and development proposals within Reginal Planning Areas should plan for mixed land-use patterns characterized by compatible residential and non-residential land uses located in close proximity to one another. - (a) Mixed land-use patterns should incorporate safe, convenient, accessible, and attractive design features to promote active living and social interaction.